40 Below Summer: Transmission Infrared (2015–2022)

 In February 2015, the band announced on Facebook that they were recording a new album.
 The production of the album was mostly funded by a crowdfunding campaign.

 On August 31, 2016, the band premiered a music video for the song "Snake Charmer," which is included on Transmission Infrared and is one of the three songs streamed prior to the album's release.
 In September 2017, the band parted ways with bassist Derrick Klybish and recruited Scare Don't Fear and Beyond Visible guitarist Tom McNamara as their new bass player.
 McNamara played his first shows with the band in October 2017.
 Derrick Klybish died on November 11, 2020.
 He was 39 years old.

 Untethered (2023–present)

 It was reported in December 2023 that the band had begun recording 11 songs for a new album, with the vocal work to be completed the following year.
 Their 1st song since 2016, "King Ghidorah", was released on May 23, 2025.
 The band are planning to do an anniversary show for October 2025, which will include the current lineup and the circa 2000 lineup which consists of Illidge and D'Amico, along with former members Aguilar, Plingos and Graziani.
 The band would also announce the addition of Robi Kirsic on bass.

 On September 29, 2025, the band announced their seventh album, Untethered, would be released on October 10.

+On April 18, 2026, the band announced on their socials that Mondragon left the band to focus on his guitar duties with E.Town Concrete, Anthony Bordonaro took over as their new guitarist.